vivesweb/graph-php/README.md

       $graph->title("With X & Y Values"); // Set the title of the bar.
 See title() method echo '<img src="'.$graph->output_gd_png_base64( ).'" >'; // Echo img raw data in html page

-Whith this simple code you will generate the most simplest graph:
+With this simple code you will generate the most simplest graph:

 ![Simple graph bar with X & Y values](https://github.com/vivesweb/graph-php/blob/main/samplexyvalues.png?raw=true)